Transition metal thiolate complex: Thiolate as a ligand

+Mo(t-BuS)4, a dark red diamagnetic solid, is sensitive to oxygen and moisture.

+Monothiolate ligands range from simple, nonbulky methanethiolate (CH3S-) to very bulky arylthiolates.
+Many dithiolate ligands are known, starting with the conjugate bases of 1,2-ethanedithiol and 1,3-propanedithiol.
+Unsaturated versions of 1,2-dithiolates usually take the form of dithiolene ligands, the parent member being (HC)2S22-.

+3)2]2.
+A weak Fe-C(ipso) bond is indicated by the Fe---C distance of 2.427(1) Å. The structure illustrates the low coordination numbers enabled by bulky ligands.

 Synthesis

 Metal thiolate complexes are commonly prepared by reactions of metal complexes with thiols (RSH), thiolates (RS−), and disulfides (R2S2).
 The salt metathesis reaction route is common.
-In this method, an alkali metal thiolate is treated with a transition metal halide to produce an alkali metal halide and the metal thiolate complex:
+In this method, an alkali metal thiolate is treated with a transition metal halide to produce an alkali metal halide and the metal thiolate complex.
+For example, lithium tert-butylthiolate reacts with MoCl4 to give the tetrathiolate complex: